Esophagoscopy Services In Atlanta

-Transnasal esophagoscopy (TNE) is a technology that allows for examination of the esophagus, the swallowing tube between the throat and stomach, without the patient being put to sleep.
-Most commonly, this is done to check for cancer and other esophageal disorders.
-Indeed, the technology has changed.
-Doctors can now look inside while patients are awake, comfortable, and without pain, using TNE.
-The idea that you can only be checked for cancer in a special facility and under anesthesia is archaic.
+Transnasal esophagoscopy (TNE) is done to check for cancer and other esophageal disorders while patients are awake, comfortable, and without pain.
 Anyone who has difficulty swallowing, painful swallowing or dysphagia, or who had acid reflux, should have a TNE examination.
-TNE is currently the best method for “screening” the esophagus for trouble.
+TNE is currently the best method for screening the esophagus for trouble.
 Depending on the findings of the TNE, other diagnostics may be needed.

-In the years since its introduction, TNE has not proliferated as rapidly as it should have.
-Unfortunately, the reasons for this have more to do with turf wars between medical specialists than the needs of patients.
-At this point, there may be as many as 125 million Americans who need esophageal screening, and at present about 10 million esophageal examinations are performed each year, mostly by gastroenterologists in expensive facilities with the patients under sedation.
-The sedated (GI) endoscopy industry costs America more than $50 billion per year!
-TNE is the safer, less-expensive, and more accurate alternative.
+There may be as many as 125 million Americans who need esophageal screening, and at present about 10 million esophageal examinations are performed each year, mostly by gastroenterologists in expensive facilities with the patients under sedation.
+The sedated (GI) endoscopy industry costs America more than $50 billion per year; however, TNE is the safer, less-expensive, and more accurate alternative.